Skip to main content

 Practical Considerations for Quantitative Gas Analysis with Quadrupole Mass Spectrometers

-Assuming the inlet and interface are properly designed and equal between systems, then the quadrupole mass spectrometer is the critical element determining the overall precision, stability, and detection limits of the gas analyzer.
-The quadrupole mass spectrometer includes the ionization method, the transmission characteristics, and the quality of the driving electronics.
+Once the inlet and interface are optimized, the quadrupole mass spectrometer becomes the key component, determining the analyzer’s precision, stability, and detection limits.
+This includes factors like ionization method, transmission characteristics, and electronic performance.

 Continue reading